MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-system-state-and-bare-metal.md

 -   Windows Server Backup must be installed on the protected computer for BMR.

 -   For BMR protection (unlike system state protection), DPM doesn't have any space requirements on the protected computer.
 WSB directly transfers the backups to the DPM server.
-Note that the job for this doesn't appear in the DPM Jobs view.
+Remember, the job for this doesn't appear in the DPM Jobs view.

 - If you use Modern Backup Storage and want to increase the BMR default replica size > 30 GB, use the registry key: HKLM\Software\Microsoft\Microsoft Data Protection Manager\Configuration ReplicaSizeInGBForSystemProtectionWithBMR (DWORD).